kevin-montrose/AsyncSizeAnalyzer/README.md

 In theory this can deal with any sort of C# control flow, but in practice only relatively simple code is in the test cases.
 I ran it against a version of Cesil (which is pretty complicated) and the results are "believable".

-That said, there are something things that are definitell wrong:
+That said, there are something things that are definitely wrong:

  - always assumes references are 8 bytes
  - assumes generic types are 0 bytes